1. An aside on analysis

 Example I

-The function represented in Figure 9.1 associates the grades of the students belonging to the class D1 in respect to the last examination of statistics.
+The function represented in Figure 9.1 associates the grades of the students belonging to the class D1 in the last statistics examination.
 We have :

 2. Definition